 We see a second problem.
 About whom was Martha actually concerned?
 Herself!
 Society told her she should be.
 Society presents us with distractions, but spending time with Jesus comes back to “My,” “Me,” and “Myself.”

-The word distracted is perispao {per-ee-spah’-o} – to draw around, to draw away, distract; to be driven about mentally; to be over-occupied, too busy.
 Does that ring a bell with anyone?
 What distracts you from Jesus?
 I guarantee you it is something concerning what society tells you to do.
-I walked into our house the other day as Judy watched Joyce Meyer who said, “Never plan Jesus into your schedule.
+I walked into our house the other day as Judy watched Joyce Meyer, who said, “Never plan Jesus into your schedule.
 Plan your schedule around Jesus.”
-If we plan Jesus into our schedule something will inevitably draw us away.
+Something will inevitably draw us away if we plan Jesus into our schedule.
 What draws you away, drives you about, over-occupies, and causes you to be too busy for Jesus?
 Martha was distracted doing what society said.
 Mary refused to bow to society.

 Luke 10:41 “Martha, Martha,” the Lord answered, “You are worried and upset about many things, but ONLY ONE THING IS NEEDED.

-What is the only one thing needed?
+What is the one thing needed?
 Was Jesus saying Martha was cooking too many dishes and only one casserole was needed?
 Of course not!
 The one thing Jesus seeks above all else is time with you, a time when you sit at his feet.
 “Martha, Martha, I am way more interested in our spending time together than anything else you can do for me.
 That’s the one thing needed by you and the one thing I need.”
 That one thing stops our bowing to society or bowing to anything else.

 He placed a person’s decision to spend time with him and learn about the kingdom of God higher than any other human responsibility.
 THAT’S THE ONE THING NEEDED.